 - Identifying private duty nursing agencies serving our students and inform them of new protocols for building admittance, and performance of procedures.

 - Health Office protocols will be updated as needed based upon new guidance from the CDC, NYSDOH, NYSED and the Nassau BOCES Medical Director.

 - Explore, identify and utilize a system of Health Office automation in the Nassau BOCES school programs.

 Any student or staff suspected of exhibiting COVID-19 symptoms will be immediately sent to the Health Office to be assessed by the school nurse.
-The school nurse will assess their symptoms and determining if the student and staff should be sent home for follow up with a healthcare provider.
+The school nurse will assess their symptoms and determine if the student and staff should be sent home for follow-up with a healthcare provider.
 When necessary, the nurses will also contact the medical director to assist the assessment of the symptoms.
 Students and/or staff with confirmed symptoms will immediately be transferred to the Isolation Room.

 Isolation Room Guidelines

 - All programs must have an Isolation Room located in the school building.

 - Work with school administrators, nurses, and other healthcare providers to identify an isolation room or area to separate anyone who has COVID-19 symptoms or tests positive but does not have symptoms.